“CSI: Italian Renaissance” by Tom Mueller, Smithsonian, July-August, 2013

 Her remains are being examined by forensics pathologist Gino Fornaciari and his team at the University of Pisa.
 They quickly notice that her front teeth had been filed back, some all the way through the enamel, exposing the inner dentine.
 That must have been painful, but the parallel file marks are unmistakable.
 Curiously, her back teeth are black.

 This is not a mystery to Fornaciari and his team who easily interpret the evidence.
 Isabella had syphilis and was taking mercury, the only known treatment for the disease, but one that turns the surface of the teeth black.
-She had the black layer filed off from the visible front teeth and left the rear ones discolored.
+She had the black layer filed off of the visible front teeth and left the rear ones discolored.

 They are also studying the well-preserved remains of Cangrande della Scala, an important warlord of Verona.
 Giotto painted his portrait, and Dante praised him as the paragon of a wise leader.
 In 1329, he had just conquered a rival town when he died violently ill with vomiting and diarrhea.
 Poisoning had always been suspected, but a gastrointestinal virus from contaminated well-water could have also been the cause.